cull-os/carcass/auxvec/README.md

 (or directly executed, if it does not specify one)**.

-These key/value pairs give the interpreter (and dynamic linker, they are different conceps but usually implemented by the same program) information on what to do with the ELF file & how to transform its dynamic, relocatable code into something that the CPU can execute.
+These key/value pairs give the interpreter (and dynamic linker, they are different concepts but usually implemented by the same program) information on what to do with the ELF file & how to transform its dynamic, relocatable code into something that the CPU can execute.